matcic/carbon/rfcs/text/refactoring-date-component.md

 ## DatePicker component

-We will continue to use the same sub-components such as `Navbar` and `Weekday`, although they should be moved to an `__internal__` directory of the `Picker` component as they will never need to be directly imported by consuming projects.
+We will continue to use the same sub-components such as `Navbar` and `Weekday`, although they should be moved to an `__internal__` directory of the `DatePicker` component as they will never need to be directly imported by consuming projects.
 The `containerProps` prop provides an interface for implementing keyboard accessibility within the picker (`tabIndex`, `onKeyDown` and so on).
 The [locale interface](https://react-day-picker.js.org/docs/localization) surfaced by `react-day-picker` will be integrated with `date-fns/locale` to override the translations strings.
 Below is an example of how translating weekdays can be achieved using the locales surfaced from `date-fns/locale`.
 It is also possible to generate an array of `months` based on the locale string.

 ```js
   const renderWeekdayElement = (weekdayElementProps) => {